aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

 The mail merge region is called nested if you have two or more mail merge regions where one of them is inside the other in a hierarchical form.
 Note that each region contains data from one table.

-The most common example of a nested mail merge is an order that contains multiple items where you need to link multiple data tables and present the information in a template.
+The most common example of a nested mail merge is an order that contains numerous items where you need to link a few data tables and present the information in a template.

 The picture below shows two nested regions where the *Order* mail merge region is the parent of the *Item* mail merge region.